 Students graduating from the ACPHS chemistry program will compete favorably for positions in research or industry because (1) their area of study is directly relevant to the pharmaceutical and biotechnology industries and (2) the interdisciplinary nature of the training that is part of this program.

-The Bureau of Labor Statistics (BLS) reports that there are 84,000 chemists employed in the workforce with a significant number working in either scientific research/development or pharmaceutical/medicine manufacturing.
-According to the BLS, the median annual wages of chemists as of 2010 were $69,790.
+The Bureau of Labor Statistics (BLS) reports that there are more than 96,000 chemists and materials scientists employed in the workforce with a significant number working in either scientific research/development or pharmaceutical/medicine manufacturing.
+According to the BLS, the median annual wage of chemists as of 2012 was $71,770.

 For those not seeking employment in industry, additional options may include: